Geheimarchiv an der Elbe: Plot

 Shortly before the end of the Second World War: SS-Gruppenführer Upitz knows that Germany has lost the war.
 He tries to give himself an advantage for the time after the war and accepts an offer from the Americans.
 He receives immunity from prosecution if, in return, he hands over to them the Gestapo's secret archive, which is hidden on the Elbe River in Meissen.
 It contains the data of all agents placed by the Gestapo in the Soviet Union and the Balkans.
 The Soviet Abwehrdienst is also after this data, so Upitz wants to lay a false trail.

-Upitz has the welder Max Wiesbach taken to an underground tunnel in Riesa.
-There he is to seal a leak under water.
-Wiesbach is convinced that he has sealed a leak in the secret archive and passes this information on to a convinced communist who is sent to the Soviet front a short time later and defects to the Russians there.
+Upitz has the welder Max Wiesbach taken to an underground tunnel in Riesa in order to seal a leak under water.
+Wiesbach is convinced that he has sealed a leak in the secret archive and passes this information on to a staunch communist who is sent to the Soviet front a short time later and defects to the Russians there.
 He tells them about the secret archive in Riesa, but the Russians believe the secret archive is in Meissen.
-They want security.
-Together with Herbert Lange from Riesa, the Soviet communist Major Kerimov is sent to Riesa to locate the secret archive.
+They want certainty.
+Together with Herbert Lange from Riesa, the Soviet Major Kerimov is sent to Riesa to locate the secret archive.
 Lange's wife believes her husband to be dead.
-When he suddenly appears at the door and announces that he will soon have to leave, Mrs. Lange becomes hysterical.
+When he suddenly appears at the door and announces that he will soon have to leave again, Mrs. Lange becomes hysterical.
 Lange wants to get a doctor, but is shot in the street as an apparent fugitive.
 Kerimov is now on his own.
-He receives help from convinced communists.
-He is hired as a driver in the factory where Max Wiesbach also works as a welder.
-Kerimov soon finds out that Max Wiesbach is faking and that the secret archive must be in Meissen.
+He receives help from staunch communists and is hired as a driver in the factory where Max Wiesbach works as a welder.
+Kerimov soon finds out that Wiesbach's testimony is fake and that the secret archive must be in Meissen.

 Meanwhile, Upitz has reached an agreement with the American Tedder to hand over the archive to the Americans in the next few days.
 Tedder informs a middleman who is to organize and supervise the removal.
 Upitz and the middleman each receive a comb half as an identification mark.
-Kerimov succeeds in eavesdropping on the conversations and acquiring the middleman's comb piece.
-With the Communists, he organizes a cargo plane.
-He gets in touch with Upitz and supervises the transfer of the archive files to the Soviet plane.
-Upitz also boards the plane, as he had arranged with Tedder.
-When the plane is in the air, Upitz wants to know where they are going.
-When Kerimov replies that the flight is going to Moscow, Upitz reacts at first amused and is then speechless.
+Kerimov eavesdrops on their conversations and acquires the middleman's comb piece.
+His communist supporters make arrangements for the arrival and departure of a camouflaged Soviet cargo plane.
+He gets in touch with Upitz and supervises the transfer of the archive files to the plane.
+Upitz boards the plane, as he had arranged with Tedder.
+When they are in the air, Upitz casually inquires where exactly they are headed.
+When Kerimov replies that the flight is going to Moscow, Upitz reacts at first amused, believing this is a joke, and then remains speechless.